-The following information is only as accurate as the last update!
+The following information is only as accurate as the last update (January 13, 2023)!
 However, it is a starting point.

 Although freeze/thaws during the winter can kill off some ticks, a consistent snow cover is good for them.
 They can “hibernate” and come out hungry as soon as temperatures allow.

 Also important to note is that ticks can carry other diseases along with, or instead of, Lyme disease.
-Other diseases can include Human Granulocytic Anaplasmosis, Powassan Virus, Babesiosis, Ehrliciosis, Bartonella, Borrelia miyamoto, and Rocky Mountain Spotted Fever, to name just a few.
-New tick borne diseases are frequently being discovered.
+Other diseases can include Human Granulocytic Anaplasmosis, Powassan Virus, Babesiosis, Ehrliciosis, Bartonella, Borrelia miyamoto, Rickettsia, and Tularemia, to name just a few.
+New tick-borne diseases are frequently being discovered.
 Prevention is key as it is very hard to determine all that a tick is carrying!

 Last, but certainly not least, the amount of time a tick has to be attached to transmit disease is really unknown at this time.
-There is a recent research article regarding this issue – “Lyme borreliosis: a review of data on transmission time after tick attachment” – http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4278789/.
-The sooner you get an attached tick off of you the better!
-Powassan virus can be transmitted in 15 MINUTES.
+There is a research article regarding this issue – “Lyme borreliosis: a review of data on transmission time after tick attachment” – http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4278789/.
+The sooner you get an attached tick off of you the better, but make sure you do it correctly!
+Powassan virus can be transmitted in as little as 15 MINUTES.
 Daily tick checks should be routine.

 Before You Go Outdoors